Coach Visa Sponsorship Jobs in Florida

 Which visa types are most common for coach roles in Florida?

 The P-1B visa is the most common pathway for internationally recognized coaches joining professional or elite amateur sports organizations in Florida.
-The H-1B applies to coaches in roles that require a specialized degree, such as strength and conditioning or sports science positions at universities.
-The O-1B is available for coaches with extraordinary ability in their sport, and the J-1 is used for exchange-based coaching programs at academic institutions.
+The H-1B visa applies to coaches in roles that require a specialized degree, such as strength and conditioning or sports science positions at universities.
+The O-1B is available for coaches with extraordinary ability in their sport, and the J-1 visa is used for exchange-based coaching programs at academic institutions.

 Which cities in Florida have the most coach visa sponsorship jobs?